-Enrollment for the All-In Palliative Care: The Team Approach to LTC training program has closed,
+Enrollment for the All-In Palliative Care: The Team Approach to LTC training program is closed.
+The next anticipated round of applications is Winter 2024.

 If you have any questions, contact a member of the Ontario CLRI at Bruyère team at email@example.com or 613-562-6262, Ext.
 1985.